The Salvage Station - It wasn't supposed to end this way...

 "Don't cry because it's over.
 Smile because it happened."

-Though the tone of this DSP blog post is rather somber, I don't want to lose site of the fact how lucky we all have been to have a place like the Salvage Station in our lives over the past seven or eight years.
+Though the tone of this DSP blog post is rather somber, I don't want to lose sight of the fact how lucky we all have been to have a place like the Salvage Station in our lives over the past seven or eight years.
 Yes, for me personally it has brought an enjoyable source of creative employment for my music photography.
 I am indebted to Danny and Katie for having such unwavering trust in my talent, and in my efforts to contribute to the publicity and success of the venue.

 But, the value of this special place has been far greater than a paycheck and some fancy photos.
 If you haven't noticed, I like to use the word "family" when referring everyone who has contributed to making this venue one of the best in the country.
 The material elements of the Salvage Station may be gone, but the memories created, and the friendships formed, come hell or high water, will last forever.
 And, for that I am forever grateful.